Jade-Quinn/sign/testing_readme.md

 ![Lighthouse game page report](/assets/readme/lighthouse-game.png)

 ## Encountered Issues
-I have no yet been able to correct a bug on the hamburger menu which causes the full screen view to display briefy on page load
+- I have no yet been able to correct a bug on the hamburger menu which causes the full screen view to display briefy on page load

+- There is a significant issue on Safari.
+On the game page backs of cards do not display.